-- (d) 8-Year Leases.
-Bidders are advised that any lease issued for a term of 8 years will be canceled shortly after the end of the fifth year, following notice pursuant to the OCS Lands Act, as amended, if within the initial 5-year period of the lease, the drilling of an exploratory well has not been initiated; or if initiated, the well has not been drilled in conformance with the approved exploration plan criteria; or if there is not a suspension of operations in effect.
-Furthermore, a rental payment for the sixth year will be due despite the cancellation.
-Bidders are referred to 30 CFR 256.37. - (e) Affirmative Action.
-Lessees are advised that they must adhere to the rules of the Department of Labor, Office of Federal Contract Compliance, at 41 CFR Chapter 60.
-Companies with questions regarding those rules should contact one of the various regional Department of Labor Offices of Federal Contract Compliance. - (f) Ordnance Disposal Areas.
+(d) 8-Year Leases.
+Bidders are advised that commencement of an exploratory well is required within the first 5 years for all leases with an initial 8-year term.
+Failure to do so will result in lease cancellation shortly after the end of the fifth year (30 CFR 256.37).
+Furthermore, a sixth year's rental will be due despite such cancellation.

+(e) Affirmative Action.
+Lessees are advised to adhere to the rules of the Department of Labor, Office of Federal Contract Compliance (41 CFR 60).
+Contact one of the various regional offices of the Department of Labor, Federal Contract Compliance, for further information.

+(f) Ordnance Disposal Areas.
 Bidders are cautioned as to the existence of two inactive ordnance disposal areas in the Mississippi Canyon area, shown on the map described in paragraph 13(a).
 These areas were used to dispose of ordnance of unknown quantity and composition.
 Water depths range from approximately 750 to 1,525 meters.
 Bottom sediments in both areas are soft, consisting of silty clays.
-Exploration and development activities in these areas require precautions commensurate with the potential hazards. - The U.S. Air Force has released an indeterminable amount of unexploded ordnance throughout Eglin Water Test Areas 1 and 3.
-The exact location of the unexploded ordnance is unknown, and lessees are advised that all lease blocks included in this sale within these water test areas should be considered potentially hazardous to drilling and platform and pipeline placement. - (g) Communications Towers.
+Exploration and development activities in these areas require precautions commensurate with the potential hazards.

+The U.S. Air Force has released an indeterminable amount of unexploded ordnance throughout Eglin Water Test Areas 1 and 3.
+The exact location of the unexploded ordnance is unknown, and lessees are advised that all lease blocks included in this sale within these water test areas should be considered potentially hazardous to drilling and platform and pipeline placement.

+(g) Communications Towers.
 The Department of Defense, U.S. Air Force, has installed seven military communications towers in the Chandeleur/Mobile/Viosca Knoll area which support Air Combat Maneuvering Instrumentation (ACMI).
 This project may impose certain restrictions on oil and gas activities in that area since no activity can take place within 500 feet of a tower site, and unobstructed lines of sight must be maintained between towers.
 The seven towers are located within Mobile, Blocks 769, 819, and 990; Viosca Knoll, Block 116; Chandeleur Area, Blocks 33 and 61; and Chandeleur Area, East Addition, Block 39.
 Information and maps of the specific locations and line of sight crossings for ACMI towers may be obtained from Mr. Wallace Williams, Minerals Management Service, (504) 736-2772.